-Topless Model, Elisabeth Rioux Is Naked In The Ocean, And Instagram Has Interesting Thoughts
+Topless Model Elisabeth Rioux Is Naked In The Ocean, And Instagram Has Interesting Thoughts

 Melrose vintage market ???? people who know me a minimum know that I am a really cheap person, I don't really go to restaurant, I never buy new clothes (wearing bikinis anyway lol), I stay in cheap 1 sofa airbnb, I get a 30hours layover just because I don't want to pay an extra 70$ for a non stop flight… and I have 150k other examples ????????♀️ but I guess that's how I am able to save money for a house, I am able to reinvest my money in new projects, I am able to travel twice a month, etc and it's not even about money, I love business, I want to travel as much as I can, I want to offer the best life for my dogs and my children one day ????
 I guess we all have priorities, those are mines.. not clothes or food ????????♀️ and it's funny that I am talking about it under this specific picture but hey, there is always exceptions and a vintage market is an exception ???? just don't want you to think I am able to buy everything I want with my money, I literally can't.
 My advice: focus on YOUR priorities and don't spend money you don't have ????

 For a girl who so fears the “haters” though, Elisabeth Rioux appears much-loved.
 Her Instagram following sits at 1.8 million.
-Her account is followed by fellow models, Sommer Ray, Madi Edwards, and French twins, Mathilde and Pauline Tantot.
+Her account is followed by fellow models Sommer Ray, Madi Edwards, and French twins Mathilde and Pauline Tantot.
 Rioux also owns Hoaka Swimwear.
 Despite not appearing to wear the line’s apparel today, Elisabeth frequently updates her Instagram in the brand’s colorful bikinis.

 Instagram likely started following this girl for her curves.
 It seems to have landed on somewhat of an inspiration, though.